 Ralph Waldo Emerson was more than a poet.
-He was a philosopher for life.
-His ideas from the 19th century still resonate today.
+As a philosopher for life, his 19th-century ideas still resonate today.
 Emerson challenges us to look inward for strength and purpose.
 He famously wrote about finding “a friend…who shall make us do what we can.”
 This friend, however, is not just another person.
 It is the untapped potential waiting within each of us.
-By exploring his core principles, you can unlock that power.
+By exploring the origins of “our chief want in life is, somebody who shall make us do quote origin” and his core principles, you can unlock that power.

 .
 Source